 The greenback on the free market increased by 20 VND, to 25,070 VND for buying and 25,120 VND for selling.
 The free USD price increased, approaching the record high reached in October 2022.
 Although foreign currency sources at the end of the year were quite abundant and remittances skyrocketed, the high difference between domestic and foreign gold prices caused the USD price to increase faster than before.

-The US dollar rose slightly on the international market, with the USD-Index up nearly 0.2 points to 103.2 points.
-Newly released US data showed that business activity in the country recovered in January.
-The market did not fluctuate much as investors waited for the US Federal Reserve's meeting next week on monetary policy, about when the Fed will begin its monetary policy easing cycle.
+The USD in the international market increased slightly, the USD-Index increased by nearly 0.2 points, to 103.2 points.
+Newly released US data showed that business activities in this country recovered in January.
+The market did not fluctuate much as investors waited for the US Federal Reserve (Fed) meeting next week on monetary policy, about when the Fed will start its monetary policy easing cycle.

-Investors are now awaiting the first figures on US Gross Domestic Product (GDP) for the fourth quarter, which are due for release later this week, and personal consumption expenditure (PCE) data.
+Investors are now awaiting the first figures on US Gross Domestic Product (GDP) for the fourth quarter, which is due to be released later this week, and personal expenditures (PCE) data.

 Markets are pricing in a 40% chance of easing at the March meeting, down from 47% earlier this week and 80% two weeks ago.
-Futures traders are betting on five rate cuts of 25 basis points each in 2024.
+Futures traders are betting on five rate cuts of 0.25% each in 2024.

-The Bank of Canada decided to keep its overnight interest rate unchanged at 5%, saying that while underlying inflation remains a concern, it is focusing on when to cut borrowing costs rather than whether to raise rates again.
-The European Central Bank (ECB) holds its policy meeting on Thursday and could give clues about when the ECB will start cutting borrowing costs.
+The Bank of Canada decided to keep its overnight interest rate unchanged at 5% and said that while underlying inflation remains a concern, it is focusing on when to cut borrowing costs rather than whether to raise rates again.
+The European Central Bank (ECB) will hold its policy meeting on January 25 and could give a hint about when the ECB will start cutting borrowing costs.

 Source link